 The UCSF Brain Tumor SPORE is led by Mitchel S. Berger, MD, who is responsible for the overall management of the program.
 Clinical Co-PI, Michael D. Prados, MD, provides clinical input into each of the projects and oversees the translation of the proposed work into clinical trials and Basic Science Co-PI, Russell O. Pieper, PhD provides basic science input into each of the projects.
 A Steering Committee includes Drs.
-Berger, Prados, and Pieper as well as Laura van’t Veer PhD, leader of the UCSF Breast Tumor SPORE, Eric Small, MD, the Deputy Director of the Helen Diller Family Comprehensive Cancer Center and Frank McCormick, PhD, the Director of the Helen Diller Family Comprehensive Cancer Center.
+Berger, Prados, and Pieper as well as Laura van’t Veer PhD, leader of the UCSF Breast Oncology Program, Eric Small, MD, the Deputy Director of the Helen Diller Family Comprehensive Cancer Center and Frank McCormick, PhD, former Director of the Helen Diller Family Comprehensive Cancer Center.
 An External Advisory Board provides yearly input and evaluation, as well as long-term strategic support.

 To facilitate both the accomplishment of the SPORE’s work and the spread of information derived from this work, Pre-Clinical Animal, Biospecimen/Pathology, Biostatistics and Clinical as well as an Administrative Core are included in addition to the four research projects.
 The Administrative Core facilitates interactions among projects, manages budgets, coordinates meetings, and provides administrative support.
 The Pre-Clinical Animal Core provides the expertise to test promising therapeutics in animal models of brain cancer.
 The Biospecimen/Pathology Core provides patient material and follow-up data to SPORE investigators and the Biostatistics and Clinical Core provides statistical input to projects and facilitates the movement of promising therapies into the clinical setting.